balionis-arvydas/balionis-kotlin/balionis-kotlin4/README.md

 # Why?
-It's a 'plain' kotlin prototype project using gradle.
+It's a kotlin prototype using gradle kotlin plugin, mochi json parser and logback.

 # Build
 ```